Black Tea 2022

 Yunnan Province began producing black tea in 1939.
 The Chinese wanted to move the business of exporting tea out of the east coast of China (then occupied by the Japanese Army) to the border of Burma in Yunnan.
 Two accomplished tea masters, Feng Shaoqiu and Fan Hejun, went to Yunnan to research the area for tea cultivation.
 They found that Fengqing County in southwest Yunnan was an ideal place to start producing good quality tea.
-The soil in this area is red in color and nutrient rich, and already had a good number of tea plants growing.
+The soil in this area is red in color and nutrient rich and already has a good number of tea plants growing.
 They set up a factory and began to produce large quantities of tea.
-The Dian Hong company remains a large center of tea production and research in Yunnan today.
+The Dianhong company remains a large center of tea production and research in Yunnan today.

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.